 We're scanning your repo, looking for apps to build.

-When the scanning completes you'll be presented with two options: project and configuration.
+When the scanning completes you'll be populated with three options: Project, Configuration and Build for platforms.

 The Project selection here means a directory in your repository where your Ionic configuration file